Can Lawyers Use ChatGPT? What ABA Rule 1.6 Actually Requires

 Client data is transmitted to a third party.
 When an attorney enters client information into ChatGPT, that data is sent to OpenAI's servers.
 OpenAI is a third party that the client did not consent to receiving their confidential information.
 The data is now outside the firm's control.

 Data has been used for model training.
 OpenAI's consumer terms have historically allowed the use of input data for model improvement.
 Even with opt-out options now available on certain tiers, the data still transits OpenAI's infrastructure.
+For a full breakdown of the data lifecycle, see our post on what happens to your data when you use ChatGPT.
 The question is not just whether data is used for training — it is whether client information should be on someone else's servers at all.

 Conversations are retained on external servers.
 Chat histories are stored on OpenAI's infrastructure.
 This creates a persistent record of client information on a third-party platform — a record the firm cannot control, cannot audit, and cannot guarantee the security of.